RiverApril/Underneath/readme.md

 This program uses standard c++ libraries and ncurses (pdcurses in Windows).
 SDL version uses SDL2 and SDL_Image.

 My development is primarily in Linux and some in MacOSX.
-I have successfully built on windows, but its a pain in the ass snd Windows command promt only supports 8 colors, witch doesn't look as good as 16.
+I have successfully built on windows, but its a pain in the ass and Windows command promt only supports 8 colors, witch doesn't look as good as 16.

 ---